giobel/giobel.github.io/_posts/2018-02-08-SurvivingAI.md

 - Japanese Fifth Generation Computer Systems project:
     - first generation of computing (vacuum tubes), the second (transistors), the third (integrated circuits) and the fourth (microprocessors).
     - parallel processing

 Britain £350m Alvey project in 1983

-DARPA set up a Strategic Computer Initiative 1984 late 1980s when the funding dried up again.:
+DARPA set up a Strategic Computer Initiative 1984

+late 1980s when the funding dried up again

 - under-estimation of the difficulties of the tasks being addressed early 1990s, and AI research has been increasingly well funded since then

 ## 1.3 – AI today

-smartphone, supermarket, netflix, amazon, google search, financial markets (50% of all equities trades) Google is an artificial intelligence company.
+smartphone, supermarket, netflix, amazon, google search, financial markets (50% of all equities trades)

+Google is an artificial intelligence company.
 It makes most of its money (and it makes a phenomenal amount of money!) from intelligent algorithms which match adverts with readers and viewers

 In December 2012 Google hired the controversial futurist Ray Kurzweil as a director of engineering.
 Kurzweil, of whom more later, believes that AGI will arrive in 2029, and that the outcome will be very positive.

-Facebook lost out to Google in a competition to buy DeepMind, but in December 2013 it had hired Yann LeCun, a New York-based professor at the forefront of a branch of AI called Deep Learning the technology giants which are major players in AI are almost all US companies.
+Facebook lost out to Google in a competition to buy DeepMind, but in December 2013 it had hired Yann LeCun, a New York-based professor at the forefront of a branch of AI called Deep Learning

+the technology giants which are major players in AI are almost all US companies.
 A notable exception is Baidu, founded in 2000 and often referred to as China’s Google.

 ### Big Data
 - As well as generating more data, we are quickly expanding our capacity to store and analyse it
 - having more data beats having better data, if what you want is to be able to understand, predict and influence the behaviour of large numbers of people
 - if you find a reliable correlation then it often doesn’t matter if there is a causal link between the two phenomena.
 - negative aspects of Big Data.
 Notoriously, government agencies like the NSA and Britain’s GCHQ collect and store gargantuan amounts of data on us.
 NSA and GCHQ that we have to worry about.
 It is reported that they are desperately short of machine learning experts because they are unable to match the salary, lifestyle or moral prestige offered by Google and the other tech giants.

 ## How good is AI today?
 - Computers today out-perform humans in many intellectual tasks.
 They have been better at arithmetic for decades.